 First, you need to prepare your bait or lures.
 You will need to do little to no preparation if using artificial lures, but if going for live bait, there are some things you should do.

-If you want to use bread balls, then make them from old and wet bread.
-You may add some cheese to the bread, as well as leave it in the fridge overnight to make the balls more durable.
+Make bread balls from old and wet bread if you want to use bread balls.
+You may add some cheese to the bread and leave it in the fridge overnight to make the balls more durable.

-Don’t use too much water since the pellets will become soggy and may stick to each other.
-Instead, use a small amount of hot water and shake the bag to make sure that all the pellets get wet.
+Don’t use too much water since the pellets become soggy and may stick together.
+Instead, use a small amount of hot water and shake the bag to ensure all the pellets get wet.

-After pouring the water out, allow the pellets to expand for around 30 minutes.
-You may then apply some bait powder to the pellets to add flavor to them.
+After pouring the water, allow the pellets to expand for around 30 minutes.
+You may then apply some bait powder to the pellets to flavor them.

-Then, of course, comes picking the right spot and the right time.
-You should look for tilapia:
+Then, of course, pick the right spot and time.
+You should look for Tilapia:

 - In the southern areas of the United States.

-- In freshwater bodies like ponds, rivers, or streams, though tilapia can also live in brackish water.
-Check the Nonindigenous Aquatic Species information resource to find out where blue tilapia, Nile tilapia, and Mozambique tilapia have been observed the most.
+- Though Tilapia can also live in brackish water in freshwater bodies like ponds, rivers, or streams, check the Nonindigenous Aquatic Species information resource to find out where blue Tilapia, Nile tilapia, and Mozambique tilapia have been observed the most.

-- At daytime since catching tilapia is difficult at night, though possible.
+- It is best in the daytime since catching Tilapia is difficult at night, though possible.

-Aside from that, be sure to stay away from tilapia’s spawning beds.
+Aside from that, stay away from Tilapia’s spawning beds.
 You could scare the fish away into cover, missing your chance of having any catch at all.

-When fastening the lure or bait, make sure that the hook is exposed.
-Otherwise, the fish will eat the lure without getting trapped into it.
-This advice actually applies to any fish.
+When fastening the lure or bait, ensure the hook is exposed.
+Otherwise, the fish will eat the lure without getting trapped in it.
+This advice applies to any fish.

-If you picked properly sized lures/bait, then you should have no problems with ensuring that the hook is exposed.
+If you picked appropriately sized lures/bait, then you should have no problems with ensuring that the hook is exposed.

 Cast the lure into the water